asifjalaludeen93/knights-of-dinner-table/README.md

 - Calculate the happiness score between each and every person at the table by extracting the score from the input file
 - Store the relation and their happiness score in a map
 - Get the permutation of all the persons
-- Find the optimal seating score by iterating through all the permutations and adding the scores.
+- Find the optimal seating score by iterating through all the permutations and adding the scores
+- Repeat the calculation process by including another person(myself) with score as 0

 ## Installation